phudak3/ckeditor5-emoji/README.md

 ]
 ```

-4. Add imported plugin to toolbar

-Add the Emoji plugin to toolbar
+4. Add the Emoji plugin to toolbar

 Add plugin to build: